tbmc/sporteasy-calendar-connector/Readme.md

 | [ Github ]( https://github.com/tbmc/sporteasy-calendar-connector/pkgs/container/sporteasy-calendar-connector ) | ghcr.io/tbmc/sporteasy-calendar-connector:latest |
 | [ Docker Hub ]( https://hub.docker.com/r/tbmc/sporteasy-calendar-connector )                                   | tbmc/sporteasy-calendar-connector:latest         |

+:warning: Do not forget to add populate `SERVER_PRIVATE_KEY` in `.env`.
+It is now required to encrypted data in links.

 ## How to use it

 ### Populate ``.env``